The Best European Country to Start a Business According to Your Profile

 How to Open a Business in North Macedonia

 North Macedonia (still known in some parts of the world as F.Y.R.O.M) is one of the newest countries on the globe.
-Dotted by gorgeous natural scenarios, it is on the track to become an EU member.
+Dotted by gorgeous natural scenarios, it is on the track to becoming an EU member.

 Minimum Investment: At least €400,000 must be deposited in a local bank account.